-A silver flagon has returned to Sotheby's 70 years after it was last sold here, allowing a fascinating comparison of two very different catalogues and the evolution of the silver market over time.
-Offered in the forthcoming silver sale – Style: European Silver, Ceramics, and Objects of Vertu – this fine silver-gilt flagon has been in private hands since is was last sold by Sotheby's in 1948, and has now come to auction as the result of a client using the online 'request an estimate' platform.
+A silver flagon returned to Sotheby's 70 years after it was last sold here, allowing a fascinating comparison of two very different catalogues and the evolution of the silver market over time.
+Offered in last year's Style: European Silver, Ceramics, and Objects of Vertu sale – this fine silver-gilt flagon had been in private hands since is was last sold by Sotheby's in 1948, and was offered at auction as the result of a client using the Request an Estimate tool.

 The original April 1948 catalogue, in the Sotheby's branded green paper cover, featured an illustration of the flagon on the frontispiece pages, and it would have been one of only a few illustrated lots in the sale.
 It was also one of half a dozen properties believed worth a mention as star lots in the sale.

 The catalogue description goes on to describe the armorial, but did not identify the coat-of-arms, which could either be because it was not thought necessary to do so or because of a lack of specialist expertise at that time.
 In 1948, the flagon was catalogued simply as having the mark `F.W.’ but we now know this is the mark of Francis Walton.
 Apart from the historic style and brevity of information, it is interesting to note the rather vague viewing times listed as: 'At least two days previous,' and the note at the bottom that: 'A printed list of prices and buyer’s names will be supplied for two shillings'.
 Now of course, prices are available online and buyers' names are never divulged without permission.